Textrux/website/README.md

 # Structures

 The core structures are formed automatically based upon the placement of text in a grid (aka spreadsheet).
 Each cell is either considered set (has text) or free (doesn't have text).
 This binary arrangement allows a spatial parser to find pre-defined structures (and eventually custom defined structures) to form a higher level semantic (meaning) from these structures.
-This arrangement is called Binary Spatial Semantics which is the fundamental principle behind programming tenants (programming tenants are like programming languages except tenants give meaning to multi-dimensional structures whereas languages give meaning to symbols in a sequence).
+This arrangement is called Binary Spatial Semantics which is the fundamental principle behind programming tenants (programming tenants are like programming languages except languages give sequences (of symbols) meaning whereas tenants give structures meaning).

 ## Core Structures